Immersion Pretreatment Systems for Powder Coating Lines | Ketu

 3. Can one immersion line handle many different product sizes?

 Yes.
 With properly designed racks and baskets, hoist capacity and flexible dwell-time recipes, a single line can handle a wide range of part sizes.
-For extreme-size or very thin parts, we will review and design special handling if needed.

 4. Can I run steel and aluminium in the same immersion pretreatment line?

 In some cases yes, but it must be carefully designed and controlled.
 Often we recommend separate process windows or dedicated stages for aluminium.
-Ketu will review your product mix and chemistry to propose a safe, stable solution.

 5. What chemicals can your immersion systems work with?

 Our immersion lines are compatible with alkaline cleaners, derusters, iron and zinc phosphate, nano-ceramic and eco-friendly conversion coatings, plus passivation products.
-We can work with your existing chemical supplier or recommend partners.

 6. How do you control quality in an immersion pretreatment system?

 We control temperature, immersion time, concentration, agitation and bath cleanliness.
 Online sensors, PLC logging and regular lab tests keep each tank within its working window.
-We also design easy points for titration and sampling.

 7. How much space do I need in my factory for an immersion line?